Grogu22/mental-healthcare/README.md

 # Mental-Healthcare-System
-A decentMental Healthcare System which is created using Html, css and Bootstrap.
+A decent Mental Healthcare System which is created using Html, css and Bootstrap.